HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

-# The Human Cell Atlas: Metadata Schema Style Guide
+# The Human Cell Atlas: Metadata Schema Style and Formatting Guide

 ## Table of Contents
 - [Introduction](#introduction)